neatest/neat/README.md

 | NEAT_ALL_DIRS           | Space-separated list of all directories that were processed, whether they were added or skipped.           |
 | NEAT_ADDED_DIRS         | Space-separated list of directories that were added.                                                       |
 | NEAT_SKIPPED_DIRS       | Space-separated list of directories that were skipped.                                                     |

-> These variables will never include files and directories filtered out using the --only or --except flags because they are simply not processed by Neat.

 #### Answers environment variables